skezell/jumpcloud/README.md

 and like it suggests, the results are in features_report.html.
 You can also run inside an IDE like RubyMine and see the graphical results tree.

+6. In case you have trouble running for any reason, I've checked in two results html files from my local run (slow and not slow scenarios).

 General Information
 ---